 In July 2021, they increased funding to private clinics by \$24 million.
 In January 2021, they announced new licenses for "independent health facilities" (which is the name for private clinics, 98% of which are for-profit) to perform eye surgeries in place of public hospitals.
-The Ministry of Health issued a "call for applications" on January 15 and clarified applicants could be a "corporation" rather than an a doctor: "The Applicant could be a corporation that operates a Health Facility that meets the criteria for submitting an Application."
+The Ministry of Health issued a "call for applications" on January 15 and clarified applicants could be a "corporation" rather than an ophthalmologist (a doctor): "The Applicant does not need to be an ophthalmologist.
+The Applicant could be a corporation that operates a Health Facility that meets the criteria for submitting an Application."
 The Financial Accountability Office of Ontario (an office of the Ontario Legislature like the Ontario Auditor General) shows in its financial reports that the Ford government doubled the funding for the private clinics in the final quarter of last fiscal year (January - March) compared to the previous three quarters of the year.
-It has continued to increase funding for private clinics ever since, overspending the private clinics budget line even while it has underspent on public health care by \$1.25 billion this year so far.